felangel/bloc/docs/flutterbloccoreconcepts.md

 [app.dart](_snippets/flutter_bloc_core_concepts/app.dart.md ':include')

- In most cases, the root app widget will expose one or more repositories to the sub-tree via `RepositoryProvider`.
+ In most cases, the root app widget will expose one or more repositories to the subtree via `RepositoryProvider`.

 ### weather_page.dart